aaronlifshin/whysaurus/README-UX2.md

 # Installation

 1. Follow the normal Whysaurus installation instructions.
 You may want to use the instructions here https://github.com/aaronlifshin/whysaurus/pull/17/files until that PR gets merged to master
+  * Include uiv.less with the original 3 UX less files for the less compilation
 2. Make sure you have `npm` installed.
 If you use `homebrew` on a Mac, you can do `brew install npm`.
 If you're on another platform, see the instructions here to get started: https://docs.npmjs.com/getting-started/installing-node
 *Windows 10 seems to work fine, but we haven't gotten this to work on Windows 7 yet (have tried multiple approaches, including via cygwin).
 3. In your project directory, run `npm install`.
 On windows, be sure to run as admin.